GiottoVerducci/rulebook2024/content.md

 ## **3. MINION PHASE**
-*During your minion phase, you may command your minions to perform actions in your struggle for power over the other Methuselahs.*
+*During your minion phase, you may command your minions to perform actions in your struggle for power over the other Methuselahs.
 Most of the activity in the game occurs in the minion phase.
+During your minion phase, you may command your minions to perform actions in your struggle for power over the other Methuselahs.
+As your minions' actions are a limited resource, you should consider your strategy carefully.
+Actions can be used for several purposes like attacking other Methuselahs or their resources.
+Either attack your prey directly or use political power and negotiate.
+Minions can also bring permanent resources into play.*

 Only **ready unlocked minions** can perform actions.
 Taking an action **locks** the acting minion.\